Seemaaswal7/Homework/Module 1 Challenge.md

 *Name of company
  Digit.CO

-*When was the company incorporated?
+* When was the company incorporated?
-Digit is a neobanking platform founded in 2013 that provides its 600,000 paying members with personalized savings, investing and banking tools.
-Digit members can keep and integrate their existing bank accounts into the platform, or they can make Digit their primary banking relationship by opening new accounts via Digit’s bank partner
-In 2015 the company launched the first truly personalized and automated savings tool.
+Digit is a neobanking platform founded in 2013 and in 2015 the company launched the first truly personalized and automated savings tool.

 * Who are the founders of the company?
 Ethan Bloch - Founder